 Context addresses how developments demonstrate compatibility and integration with surrounding land uses and vegetation by ensuring that an effective transition in built form is provided between areas of different development densities and scale, and the protection of natural features.
-Proposed development should respect railway operations and lines by way of building and site design and implementation of development mitigation measures as required.

 9.5.1.1 Buildings and site design will be compatible with site conditions, the surrounding context and surrounding landscape of the existing or planned character of the area.